wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

 let y = 2.square.square.square
 ```

-!!! note
+!!! info "Note"
-    `this` is not a keyword, it is just a variable name!
+    `#!pine this` is not a keyword, it is just a variable name!

 <hr>
 ## Bifunc (2 parameters)